angulardart/site-angulardart/src/angular/guide/architecture.md

 </style>

-AngularDart (which we usually call simply Angular in this documentation) is a framework for building client applications in HTML and Dart.
+AngularDart (which we usually call simply Angular in this documentation) is a framework for building client apps in HTML and Dart.
 It is published as the [**angular**](https://pub.dartlang.org/packages/angular) package, which is available via the Pub tool.

-You write Angular applications by composing HTML *templates* with Angularized markup, writing *component* classes to manage those templates, adding application logic in *services*, and boxing components and services in *modules*.
+You write Angular apps by composing HTML *templates* with Angularized markup, writing *component* classes to manage those templates, adding application logic in *services*, and boxing components and services in *modules*.